954alberto/terraform-module-awx/README.md

-# Simple module for nginx-ingress-controller
+# Simple module to deploy helm charts with terraform
 for terraform inputs, see file: terraform-docs.md